-The current operational concept for NPOESS consists of a constellation of spacecraft flying at an altitude of 833 km in two sun-synchronous (98.7 degree inclination) orbital planes with equatorial ascending nodal crossing times of 1330 and 1730 local solar time, respectively.
+The current operational concept for NPOESS consists of a constellation of spacecraft flying at an altitude of 833 km in three sun-synchronous (98.7 degree inclination) orbital planes with equatorial ascending nodal crossing times of 1330, 1730, and 2130 local solar time, respectively.
 NPOESS spacecraft are being designed for precise orbit control to maintain altitude, nodal crossing times to within +10 minutes throughout the mission lifetime, and repeat ground tracks to +1 km (repeat cycles of ~17 days) for certain measurements (e.g., sea surface height).
+The afternoon (1330 ascending) spacecraft will carry a full complement of instruments.
+The early-morning (0530 descending) and mid-morning (0930 descending) NPOESS spacecraft will carry reduced complements of instruments, including VIIRS and CMIS that are required to meet the stringent U.S. horizontal resolution and data refresh (four hours) requirements for "all-weather" imaging (visible/infrared and microwave) and ocean surface wind field mapping in these orbits.